 Every professional role is going to require some form of organization to be successful.
 Your skills here could be beneficial.
 Developing a system and structure will give your kids the stability they desire.

 This is me here.
-I always say this is my weak point when it is time to be creative at home.
+I always say it’s my weak point when it’s time to be creative at home.
 Yet, I make my living from creating, with writing.
 I’m sure I’m not the only one.

 When you are successful at work, your communication is usually the foundation.
-Use these skills with your kids, your child’s mother—to lead conversations among them.
+Use these skills with your kids and your child’s mother—to lead conversations with them.

 Maybe you are responsible for how your department operates at work.
-Yet perhaps when you are home, you are perfectly content being passive with operations.
+Yet perhaps when you are home, you are perfectly content being passive.
 Focus and take initiative to make sure things at home are running smoothly.Focus and take initiative to make sure things at home are running smoothly.

 If this is your thing at work, use the skills at home.
 Take the same care and concern for your family’s plan as you do for your company’s checkbook and financial plan.